You are here

 Getting Help

 The many components of conducting a successful fishing derby range from the availability of a site to awarding prizes.
 Agencies in the fishery and recreation business should be the first stop in the route to a successful event.
-Discus your plans with Mississippi 4-H Youth Sportfishing Program leaders and the nearest office of your state fishery management agency, federal land management agency (Army Corps of Engineers, Bureau of Land Management, Bureau of Reclamation, USDA Forest Service, U.S. Fish and Wildlife Service), MSU Extension county office, or local park and recreation department.
+Discuss your plans with Mississippi 4-H Youth Sportfishing Program leaders and the nearest office of your state fishery management agency, federal land management agency (Army Corps of Engineers, Bureau of Land Management, Bureau of Reclamation, USDA Forest Service, U.S. Fish and Wildlife Service), MSU Extension county office, or local park and recreation department.
 These agencies can provide important information about fishing sites and, depending on the office, may have experience conducting fishing derbies or educational events.
 The local park and recreation department may be able to provide many resources needed to conduct a fishing derby, such as tables, chairs, stage, public address system, toilets, and construction capabilities.
 Most importantly, the park and recreation department is in the people management business and is experienced at conducting public sport and recreation events.

 You may get prizes for participation, drawings, and awards from local businesses and outdoor and fishing equipment manufacturers and suppliers.
-Greatest success at receiving contributions will be by personally contacting, by letter or in person, selected businesses.
+The greatest success at receiving contributions will be by directly contacting, by letter or in person, selected businesses.
 You are trading publicity and good will for their products.
 Give these contributors exposure at your event—announcements during the awards ceremony and posters listing contributors.
 Ask manufacturers willing to contribute materials also to provide banners or posters for their companies or products.
 In addition to their contributions, some of these businesses will be good sources of publicity, marketing information, and staff for your event.
 After the event, send these contributors a letter of appreciation that summarizes the event and states the distribution and dollar value of their contributions.
 It is wise to ask the contributor to estimate the value of his or her contribution when you receive it.

 Concessions for food, beverages, and fishing supplies can be a desirable addition to the derby.
 It is better if products are free or proceeds from the sale of products are donated to funding the fishing derby.
 Local restrictions may affect the sale of products at your derby site.
 The concessions should be located for the convenience of the participants but should not interfere with registration or the awards ceremony.